francisalexander02/francisalexander02/README.md

 <h2 align="left">Hi 👋!
-My name is Francis Alexander Panarto and I'm a Computer Science Student from Bina Nusantara University</h2>
+My name is Francis and I'm a CS Student from Bina Nusantara University</h2>

 ###